sarahstrong314/MCR3U/2 - Function Transformations/2 - Parent Functions.md

 -------

-* A **family of functions** is a collection of functions that share the same shape.
-Two functions share the same shape when one can be transformed into the other by any of the following: shifting, stretching/compressing, and reflecting.
+* A **family of functions** is a collection of functions that are transformations of a common shape.
+Transformations include any of the following: shifting, stretching/compressing, and reflecting.

 Examples of families of functions include: linear functions, quadratic functions, cubic functions, absolute value functions, reciprocal functions, and radical functions (given the base).